Pitch This, Not That: *Much* Better-Paying Replacements for the Usual “First Clip” Travel Writing Outlets

 - what percentage of the publication is written by staff vs. freelancers

 - what has been written about before in each section

 - and everything else you need to pitch the magazines successfully

 You can find hundreds of travel magazines broken down at our Travel Magazine Database.
-If you’d like a free one-week trial, let me know.
 In the meantime though, I want to offer some better-paying (and often print!) replacements for the usual low-hanging suspects:

 - In the Know Traveler